Boiler vs. Kansas College Basketball Game Preview

 Baylor will start seeing the part again.

 As an average played against an Iowa State team, it was not very good in the first meeting as well.
-The offense is going from the outside again in a gut-check game that will have a lot of energy and a ton of fun.
+The crime will be going again from outside with a lot of energy and a ton of fun in a gut check game.

 Kansas will lose, but it will look like a team that can make a whole bunch of noise when it really matters.